zheeeng/Tuthub/LTCTHW/Awk1.md

 	// Cleanup actions
 	PRINT process completion prompt with total number of records and fields

-In the `printf statement`, (1) Program employ ARGV[1] which refers to the first input file's name -- "/etc/passwd", and ARGV[2] which refers to "/etc/shadow"( Meanwhile, ARGV[0] refers to program's name -- "awk", easy to know, ARGV[n] refers to the nth input file) cos `FILENAME` is unavailable in `BEGIN patten`; (2) Add "\n" manually at the end of `printf statement` for line break is necessary(`print` insert line break character at the end of statement automatically) **(Note: printf produce output strictly follow formatting structure & print produce output with line break)**.
+In the `printf statement`, two points should be mentioned:

+1. Program employ ARGV[1] which refers to the first argument of file input fileds -- "/etc/passwd", and ARGV[2] which refers to the second argument -- "/etc/shadow"( Meanwhile, ARGV[0] refers to program's name -- "awk", easy to know, ARGV[n] refers to the nth argument) cos `FILENAME` is unavailable in `BEGIN patten`.
+Alternative choice is declaring a variable through command option `"-v"`:

+		awk -v filename1=/etc/passwd -v filename2=/etc/shadow 'program-code' /etc/passwd /etc/shadow

+	**(Note: -v option can only set one variable, but it can be used more than once)**

+2. The file input fields receive filename and assignment:

+		awk 'program' filename1 var=1 filename2

+	Assigning value to variable like above is functionally similar with using command option `-v`, but it occurs when _Awk_ start processing the assignment.

+3. Add "\n" manually at the end of `printf statement` for line break is necessary(`print` insert line break character at the end of statement automatically) **(Note: printf produce output strictly follow formatting structure & print produce output with line break)**.
 Actually `print` and `printf` have many difference with each other, we simply conclude `print` is a fancy, handy and no strictly formatting requirement replacement of `printf`.

 Another thing should be noted: Variable `field_count` is called without any declaration, with program working fine, it is easy to speculate `field_count` is assigned with initial value 0 while its first calling **(Note: non-declaration value is auto initialized as 0 while first calling)**.